wordofwarning/wordofwarning.org/current/2016-haphazard/programme/index.md

 **Matt Girling | *Pastures new***
 Watch the unfolding of a strange and exciting tiny world, ready to be inhabited by YOUR creativity.
+<a href="http://twitter.com/MattGirlingArtist " target="_blank">@MattGirlingArtist</a>

 **Same Difference | *A Few Feet Up***
 Just above our heads is an entirely different and unexplored realm — always present but just out of reach.
 Use our giant periscope to see a familiar place anew for a literal and metaphorical change of perspective.
 <a href="http://twitter.com/samediff_art" target="_blank">@samediff_art</a> | <a href="http://facebook.com/SameDifferenceart" target="_blank">Same Difference Facebook</a>

 **Travelling Lights | *Ludicrously Luminous***
-Digital meets steampunk in this mesmerising lightshow, as a helix of light colour and pattern swirls above your head.
+Digital meets steampunk in this mesmerising lightshow, as a spiral of light colour and pattern swirls above your head.
 An eccentric trio of machines — re-fashioned beer pumps, an old laundry mangle and the mysterious Helical Morphosis Configurator — put the control in your hands.
 <a href="http://twitter.com/TL_Circus" target="_blank">@TL_Circus</a> | <a href="http://facebook.com/Travelling.Light.Circus" target="_blank">Travelling Light Circus Facebook</a>

+#### Credits
+Produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council; supported by the Paul Hamlyn Foundation Breakthrough Fund.
+<a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a> | <a href="http://www.facebook.com/events/539217769586878" target="_blank">Haphazard 2016 on Facebook</a>